sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 ## World Center (Primary and Secondary Center Points)

 ZBrush has a primary center point and a secondary center point.
 The primary center point is the World Center, and is locked to the X-0 Y-0 Z-0 point.
-The secondary center point is the floor, it has the X and Z axis locked to 0, but the Y(up) axis can freely move.
+The secondary center point is the floor, it has the X and Z axis locked to 0, but the Y (up) axis can freely move.

-The floor dynamically repositionso its always below the lowest point of the lowest SubTool.
+The floor dynamically repositions in order to make sure that it's always below the lowest point of the lowest SubTool.
 When floor `elv` is set to `-1`(Draw > Elv).
 When floor `elv` is set to `0`, then the floor has all axis locked to 0 0 0 and stops dynamically adjusting, making the floor always be at the World Center.
 Dynamic floor is great for quickly doing changes like extending the leg size.
 Because ZBrush currently has no good way of quickly placing the entire Tool on the floor at World Center, one should use dynamic floor.

 >[!question] What’s the difference between the two center points?
 >